wandb/wandb/docs/api-documentation.md

 **Returns**:

-A :obj:`File` matching the name argument.
+A `File` matching the name argument.

 <a name="wandb.apis.public.Run.upload_file"></a>
 #### upload\_file